JD Vance: The 'hillbilly' Maga loyalist who became vice-president

 He insisted that constituents had told him stories of pet-eating by immigrants, even though he did not elaborate and his Senate office did not respond to the BBC's requests for details.

-He shifted his views on abortion policy.
+He also shifted his views on abortion policy.
 A Catholic convert, Vance had at one time expressed support for a nationwide abortion ban after 15 weeks of pregnancy.
 He later backed Trump's view that the matter should be left up to individual states to decide.